Yale-BIM/f21-assignments/assignment-3/README.md

 Now that you are familiar with training deep learning models, you will create your own face classifier.

-1. Download the dataset from [this link](https://drive.google.com/open?id=1JIIalRu5WZQ01p-S6mBxzHV8ZMqAJcdH) and place it in the assignment-3/face_detection directory (there is no need to commit the data to your repository).
+1. Download a subset of the [Face Detection Dataset and Benchmark](http://vis-www.cs.umass.edu/fddb/) from [this link](https://drive.google.com/open?id=1JIIalRu5WZQ01p-S6mBxzHV8ZMqAJcdH) and place it in the assignment-3/face_detection directory (there is no need to commit the data to your repository).

-   > The data is provided as a [numpy npz file](https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.savez.html).
+   > The data is provided as a [numpy npz file](https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.savez.html) for this assignment.
    The .npz file format is a zipped archive of files named after the variables they contain.
    The archive is not compressed and each file in the archive contains one variable in .npy format.
    For a description of the .npy format, see [numpy.lib.format](https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.lib.format.html#module-numpy.lib.format).